sam-tech-cn/Edu_KS-System/README.md

 ## How to start the project

-- Assume you have installed docker and docker-compose
+- Assuming you have already installed docker and docker-compose

 ```bash
 # under the project folder